tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

 'Use to link AmendmentMethods to Amendments.
-Describes the relationship between an Amendment concept in FFDQ (needs, solutions, reports) and a ContextualizedEnhancement.'
+Describes the relationship between an Amendment concept in bdqffdq (needs, solutions, reports) and a ContextualizedEnhancement.'

 ********************